Myers

 Myers came to AAE in June 2023 with Maia, Portia, and Whiskey after the passing of their owner.

-We don't usually take stallions, and we weren't going to take these two until we saw them.
-Besides their condition, these boys were tied to stakes on about 15' ropes, and Portia and Maia had been in adjoining paddocks prior to coming to AAE.
+AAE doesn't usually take-in mature stallions, and we weren't going to take these Myers or Whiskey until we saw them.
+Besides their condition, these stallions were each tied to stakes on about a 15' ropes, and the two mares, Portia and Maia, were in adjoining paddocks prior to coming to AAE.
 We had to set-up paddocks suitable for stallions for quarantine and housing, but we got it done.
 They needed help.
+None of the four appear to have had much integration with other horses other than being in adjoining paddocks.

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
 There are resident dogs, cats, pigs, cows, and mini horses, as well as various wildlife including frequent turkeys, squirrels, deer, and coyotes in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.

-We don't usually take stallions, and we weren't going to take these two until we saw them.
-Besides their condition, these boys were tied to stakes on about 15' ropes, and Portia and Maia had been in adjoining paddocks prior to coming to AAE.
+AAE doesn't usually take-in mature stallions, and we weren't going to take these Myers or Whiskey until we saw them.
+Besides their condition, these stallions were each tied to stakes on about a 15' ropes, and the two mares, Portia and Maia, were in adjoining paddocks prior to coming to AAE.
 We had to set-up paddocks suitable for stallions for quarantine and housing, but we got it done.
 They needed help.
+None of the four appear to have had much integration with other horses other than being in adjoining paddocks.

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
 There are resident dogs, cats, pigs, cows, and mini horses, as well as various wildlife including frequent turkeys, squirrels, deer, and coyotes in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.